sliced-bread/Slicedbread.CompareTo/README.md

     .UsingPropertyAsKey(c => c.GetUniqueKey());
 ```

 If you wish the result of these comparisons to be human readable, you should override the `ToString()` method on the type contained in the list.
-That way, we can print out something that means something to you, rather than just the name of the type.

 ```csharp
 // Some class held in a collection to be compared